 - For companies with revenues less than $500M per year, the average cost per lead is fairly similar.

 - CPL is incredibly subjective.
 Again, focus on your own business first before looking at others.
 Look at your own data.
-See what works where.
-Spend your money there.
+See what works and where, and then spend your money there.

 For full details of the data including number of leads, sales opportunities, and customers generated, you can download the full study here.

-There are several good strategies for lowering your CPL, but studies have shown that one of the most cost-effective, and effective, methods of generating leads is by investing in quality content, along with search engine optimization, up front in the places where you ‘live’ on the Internet.
+There are several good strategies for lowering your CPL, but studies have shown that one of the most cost-effective, and effective methods of generating leads is by investing in quality content, along with search engine optimization, especially up front in the places where you ‘live’ on the Internet.

-- A great company blog, providing regular, useful answers to questions your customers are posing;
+- A great company blog that provides regular, useful answers to questions your customers are posing can help;

 - Thoughtfully editorialized social media content across your chosen social media channels, offering great content to your customers on a daily basis;